masak/git-learning/questions/rebase.md

 (Why `theirs`, not `ours`?
 Because the roles of working branch and upstream branch are reversed in the rebase case compared to the merge case.)

+**Q: Manual says commits are stored away in a "temporary area".
+Which temporary area is that?**